Yuki512/Agentic-Architect-Challenge/README.md

 - **Final result: Human review required**
   The customer is informed that the support team will review the case.

-# 3. Part 2 Web Content Summarizer
+# 3. Part 2 Technical Implementation
 ### Demo: Summarizing a Long Wikipedia Page
 ![Part 2 Workflow](diagram/part2_demo1.png)